hashicorp/terraform-provider-azurerm/website/docs/r/network_manager.html.markdown

 * `management_group_ids` - (Optional) A list of management group IDs.

+-> **NOTE:** Network Manager provisioned using Management Group as scope will try to register the `Microsoft.Network` provider to the Management Group.

 * `subscription_ids` - (Optional) A list of subscription IDs.

 ## Attributes Reference